diefer91/slate/source/includes/_posts.md

 --------- | ------- | -----------
-count | 30 | The number of posts to be retrieved offset | 100 | The post position from where the query will return posts hashtag | labrador | The hashtag to be used as a filter
+count | 30 | The number of posts to be retrieved offset | 100 | The post position from where the query will return posts hashtag | labrador | The hashtag to be used as a filter - you can also send a username in this field (ej: @diefer91)